micmejia/bible-dump/NKJV/Jeremiah/Jer 31.md

 Surely, after my turning, I repented; And after I was instructed, I struck myself on the thigh; I was ashamed, yes, even humiliated, Because I bore the reproach of my youth.'

 ###### 20
 _Is_ Ephraim My dear son? _Is he_ a pleasant child?
-For though I spoke against him, I earnestly remember him still; Therefore My [^e]heart yearns for him; I will surely have mercy on him, says the Lord.
+For though I spoke against him, I earnestly remember him still; Therefore My heart yearns for him; I will surely have mercy on him, says the Lord.

 ###### 21
-"Set up signposts, Make landmarks; Set your heart toward the highway, The way in _which_ you went. [^f]Turn back, O virgin of Israel, Turn back to these your cities.
+"Set up signposts, Make landmarks; Set your heart toward the highway, The way in _which_ you went.
+Turn back, O virgin of Israel, Turn back to these your cities.

 ###### 22
 How long will you gad about, O you backsliding daughter?
 For the Lord has created a new thing in the earth-- A woman shall encompass a man." ## Future Prosperity of Judah